-A look at what is taking place at the museum over the season
+A look at what is taking place at the museum & Mercury Bay over the year

 The commemoration uses a Māori name (Tuia) and European concept of time and commemoration (Encounters 250).